Batman: Mask of the Phantasm: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 18 critics, indicating "generally favorable" reviews.

-Empire cited it as the best animated film of 1993, and felt it contained better storylines than Tim Burton's Batman and Batman Returns.
-TV Guide Magazine was impressed with the Art Deco noir design that was presented.
+Empire cited it as the best animated film of 1993, and felt its plot was better than those of Tim Burton's Batman and Batman Returns.
+TV Guide Magazine was impressed with the Art Deco and noir design that was presented.
 In addition the film's climax and Batman's escape from the Gotham City Police Department were considered to be elaborate action sequences.
 Richard Harrington of The Washington Post agreed with overall aspects that included the animation, design, dialogue and storyline, as well as Shirley Walker's film score.
 Gene Siskel and Roger Ebert regretted not having viewed the film during its theatrical release and gave it a positive review on their television series, At the Movies, when the film was released on home media, with Siskel feeling that Phantasm was better than Batman Returns and Joel Schumacher's Batman Forever, and only slightly below Batman.

 However, Chris Hicks of the Deseret News felt "the picture didn't come alive until the third act" feeling that the animators sacrificed the visuals for the storyline.
 Leonard Klady of Variety had mixed reactions towards the film, but his review was negative overall.
 He felt the overall themes and morals were clichéd and cited the animation to be to the "point of self-parody".

 In a 2010 list, IGN ranked Mask of the Phantasm as the 25th best animated film of all time.
 That same year, IGN also stated it was "the Dark Knight's best big screen story" until Batman Begins.
 In 2011, Total Film also named Mask of the Phantasm as one of the greatest animated films of all time, coming in at 47th out of 50.
 Time ranked Phantasm as one of the 10 best superhero films ever in 2011.
 In 2017, Screen Rant named the film the best Batman film of all time.
 In 2018, Paste magazine called the film "the greatest Batman movie".
 In 2022, Empire magazine named Mask of the Phantasm the best Batman film.
 Also in 2022, nearly 30 years after its release, Rolling Stone placed Mask of the Phantasm at number 19 on its list of the 50 Greatest Superhero Movies of All Time, being the only traditionally animated film included, the third-best animated superhero film and the second-best Batman film of all time, behind only The Dark Knight (number 8).

 Mask of the Phantasm was cited as an example of a film that effectively personified the character's "inner bubble" and psyche by actor Robert Pattinson, who portrayed Batman in the Matt Reeves film The Batman (2022).

 To commemorate the film's 20th anniversary, a screening of the film was held in Santa Monica with cast members Kevin Conroy, Dana Delany and Mark Hamill in attendance.
 To commemorate the film's 25th anniversary, Fathom Events rereleased the film for one day on November 12, 2018.